openedx/credentials/docs/sharing/verifiable_credentials/configuration.rst

 Default storages
 ----------------

-Deployment configuration can override `storages set`_ with the respect of the following restrictions:
+Deployment configuration can override the :ref:`storages set <vc-storages>` with respect to the following restrictions:

 - there always must be at least 1 storage available